MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-dependencies.md

     For more information, see [Turn external sharing on or off](https://docs.microsoft.com/sharepoint/turn-external-sharing-on-or-off).

-- In Office 365 groups: **Let group owners add people outside the organization to groups**
+- In Office 365 Groups: **Let group owners add people outside the organization to groups**

     For more information, see [Control guest access in Office 365 Groups](#control-guest-access-in-office-365-groups), above.